 In contrast to the average proposal win value, measuring the value of an average loss provides insight into the way a customer provides critical feedback regarding their perceived value of your particular service in comparison to that same service provided by your competition.

-Clearly, all BD metrics can be measured as a function of the organization unit, sales representative, proposal team, geography, customer, market or other set of interest to the firm.
+Clearly, all BD metrics can be measured as a function of the organization unit, sales representative, proposal team, geography, customer, market or other set of interests to the firm.
 Once you decide which of these to track, you can begin graphing the resulting metrics per-unit of time.
 Then, use the information as the vehicle to foster change in behavior to improve the metrics and reach the level you believe is appropriate for your organization.

 Using BD metrics in collaboration with a strong Opportunity Identification & Qualification methodology (OI&Q)i will serve as the catalyst to promote change, encourage performance improvement and ensure revenue growth when married to your Business Development/Capture/Proposal Process.
 In this constantly changing and challenging environment, business as usual is not an option.